Bumper0417/e-shop-MS-Project-4/README.md

 [Happy-Cooking](https://happy-cooking-project-3.herokuapp.com/)

-The website consists of:
+ In addition the website consists of:
-1. A static folder with a css folder,which has a style.css file and a wireframes folder with 2 wireframe images.
+1. A static folder with a css folder,which has a custom.css file and a js folder in which you will find the functionality required for the Stripe API.
-2. A templates folder with 9 html pages.
+2. A templates folder with a registration folder which contains:
+    1. password_reset_complete.html,
+    2. password_reset_confirm.html,
+    3. password_reset_done.html,
+    4. password_reset_email.html,
+    5. password_reset_form.html
+And the base.html file which is the main html page of my project.
+3. A wireframes folder which contains all the wireframes i created for the project.
+4. A search folder which contains all the files required for my search functionality.
+5. A media folder which together with the static folder are hosted to the s3 bucket in my AWS account.
+6. An items folder which created by django and contains all the django files together with 2 html files(items.html, itemdetail.html)required for my products page.
+7. A home folder with my index.html page, which is the redirect page for the home section and all thee files from django.
+8. A checkout folder wich contains the functionality for the payment form.
+9. A cart folder which contains the developement for the cart section in my webpage.
+10. An accounts page used for the Authorisation/Authentication of the users.
+11. The eshop folder which is the mail page that all the urls and settings for the webpage are hosted.
+12. A travis.yml for testing the deployment
+13. A custom_storages Python file used for the storing of my data in AWS console.
-3. An app.py file where all the backend is stored.
+14. An env.py file which hosts all the important keys of my webpage and is pushed in the .gitignore file.
-4. A procfile for the deployment in Heroku.
-5. A requirements.txt file
-6. The README.md file of the webpage.

 ## Credits